@polar-sh/better-auth

 Installation

-pnpm add better-auth @polar-sh/better-auth @polar-sh/sdk
+npm install better-auth @polar-sh/better-auth @polar-sh/sdk

-# .env
+.env

 POLAR_ACCESS_TOKEN=...

-Configuring BetterAuth Server
+Configure BetterAuth Server

-• Checkout - Enables a seamless checkout integration
+• checkout - Enable seamless checkout integration

-• Webhooks - Listen for relevant Polar webhooks
+• webhooks - Listen for relevant Polar webhooks

 import { betterAuth } from "better-auth";